-- Telephone encounters are counted as clinical encounters. - Recording clinical activity under a non-clinical profile or accidentally creating visits with no clinical information can result in the Episodes of Care count being higher than the Client Contacts count, which will trigger a validation flag in the Health Data Portal.
+- Telephone encounters are counted as clinical encounters. - Some provider types (Medical Specialists, Transport workers and SEWB Link Up caseworkers) aren't available user categories in Best Practice and must be tracked manually. - Recording clinical activity under a non-clinical profile can result in the Episodes of Care count being higher than the Client Contacts count, which will trigger a validation flag in the Health Data Portal.